 Hash is another great option.
 It’s easy and always delicious.
 This recipe from Tipps in the Kitch uses sweet potatoes.
 I know these little orange root vegetables are supposed to be magical, but I can’t stand the little nasties so I use regular potatoes or just toss in a bunch of mixed veggies instead.
 Just cube up the leftover prime rib and use it in place of ground beef.
 Toss an over-easy egg on top and you can’t beat it!

 This one is simply genius, who the heck would have ever thought to turn leftover prime rib into carne asada?
 Jillee over at One Good Thing By Jillee did and I’m super grateful!
 She even includes a pretty great recipe for pico de gallo.
 Just change out the tortillas for an option that works for you and you're all set.

 Oh yeah, baby.
 My mom used to make beef stroganoff when I was a kid and it was awesome.
 This is another dish I’ve missed since I’ve cleaned up my diet and kicked grains and dairy.
 The Paleo Mama figured it out, she uses coconut cream in place of sour cream and it works pretty well.
 Definitely, a must-try.

 Last, but certainly not least, my go-to…Shepard’s Pie!
 This is one dish I make quite often.
 This is another great dish that’s often skipped because of the white potato action and again, I do what I want and I eat dem potatoes.
 But many sub them out for sweet potatoes or cauliflower mash.
 Allison over at Frisky Lemon decided to go with sweet potato mash.

-If none of these sound good, there’s also a bunch more leftover prime rib recipes and ideas in this Chowhound thread.
-Check it out and if you have any other ideas please share them in the comments.
+If none of these sound good, and you have other ideas for leftover prime rib recipes, please share them in the comments.
 I’m always looking for new leftover hacks!